How to come up with a business nameTools to name your business and find available domain names

 A new company in a new place and a new time

-With my new company I do things a little differently.
+With my new company, I do things a little differently.
 My new company was named with the unintentional help of my wife.
 I had to have a unique name to register my company under, and I spent less than a few minutes on choosing the name.
 “Larsik” is a Russian nickname version of my name.
 Very original, right? 🙂

-3 helpful tools for startup company names or domain names
+Four helpful tools for startup company names or domain names

 Naminum is a company, startup and website name generator designed to make your namestorming sessions smoother.

 I have used BustAName for a long time.
-Its very easy to use.
+It’ very easy to use.
 You can enter different names in groups, choose which TLD to look for, .com, .net. etc..
 You can even get a list of synonyms to get even more results.
 The different combinations are tested, and the domain names you see are available to buy right now.

 These tools are a great help when you are looking for a new company or product name.

 These days things have changed, particularly if you work in the technology sector.
 You need a clever name, right?
 You do need a good name or catch-phrase to help to brand you or your company.

 If you have a good product, story or idea you can get exposure to thousands of people through Social Media such as Facebook, Twitter, Google+, Pinterest or whatever social media is relevant now when you read this.
 Continuously improving your business online and working with Search Engine Optimisation and social media can be complicated and time-consuming, but it is worth the effort for reaching your target audience.